Rohit02Jaiswal/ChaiOrBackend/Backend/readme.md

 ## Middleware
 ---> Middleware stand between the request and response.
 It is used for verify the token.
 It has three parameters : req, res and next.

+## What is .env ? setup and run .env file in node.
+It store the environment variable for better security.
+For configuration you must install the dotenv package in your terminal. npm i dotenv
+To access the .env in your app, you must add the script 'require("dotenv").config();' "process" keyword is used to access the data from .env file.